Instagram Stories: The Complete Guide to Using Stories

-Once your story is posted you can also view some basic analytics, showing you how many times each post in your story has been viewed and who has viewed it.
+Once your story is posted you can also view some basic analytics, to show you how many times each post in your story has been viewed and who has viewed it.
 When watching your own story, swipe up to check out this data and who’s seen each photo and video.

 You can also choose to feature a particular part of your story by posting it on your profile so it will appear within the feed.
 To do this, tap the upload button (highlighted in the below image).

 There’s a cool Instagram stories feature that allows you to upload content created within the last 24hrs from your smartphone camera roll.
-Do to this, simply swipe downwards on the stories camera, and you’ll see the latest content from your camera roll appear at the top of your screen.
+To do this, simply swipe up on the stories camera, and you’ll see the latest content from your camera roll appear at the bottom of your screen.
 From here, simply select the content you’d like to add to your story.

 Your story follows the privacy settings of your account.
 If you set your account to private, your story is visible only to your followers.
 However, you can also easily hide your entire story from anyone you don’t want to see it, even if they follow you.

 Instagram Stories stickers are super versatile and enable you to add extra context to your Instagram Stories content.